Kenmare ‘well-placed’ to tap into growing global demand for titanium

 With much of the global supply “locked up” in large global mining groups or in China, Mr Hickey said Kenmare was one of the few independent producers that could feed emerging demand for these products.

 Ilmenite, which accounts for 75-80 per cent of the group’s revenue, is used in the production of paints and pigments.
-Kenmare is said to command around 7 per cent of the global ilmenite market.
+Kenmare is said to command about 7 per cent of the global ilmenite market.

-Despite “a choppy 2023/2024″ linked to Russia’s invasion of Ukraine, China’s real estate crash and higher interest rates, Mr Hickey insisted the outlook for ilmenite pricing remained strong.
+Despite “a choppy 2023/24″ linked to Russia’s invasion of Ukraine, China’s real estate crash and higher interest rates, Mr Hickey insisted the outlook for ilmenite pricing remained strong.

 READ MORE

-The Dublin-headquartered group reported a fall-off in revenue for the first-half of 2024 due to lower shipments of product from its Moma mine and reduced pricing but insisted it remained on track to achieve 2024 earnings guidance.
+The Dublin-headquartered group reported a fall-off in revenue for the first half of 2024 due to lower shipments of product from its Moma mine and reduced pricing, but insisted it remained on track to achieve 2024 earnings guidance.

-Mr Hickey linked the fall-off in shipments to poor weather in the early part of the year while insisting backlog would be made up in the second half of 2024.
+Mr Hickey linked the fall-off in shipments to poor weather in the early part of the year while insisting the backlog would be made up in the second half of 2024.

 Despite the lower shipments, net cash increased to a record $58.9 million, having paid $34.7 million in dividends and invested $49.1 million in capital expenditure, the company said.